TheArturthur/CoppermindScraper/Cosmere/Unkalaki.md

 ## Language
 The Unkalaki language is part of the Dawnate language family, with distant roots in the [[Dawnchant\|Dawnchant]].
 Though the vocabulary is distinctive, it shares similar grammar with the [[Shin\|Shin]] and [[Parshendi\|Parshendi]] languages.
 When speaking Alethi or Veden, one feature of the Unkalaki 'accent' is a tendency to use gendered pronouns (e.g. "he") in places where a non-gendered pronoun ("it") would be more appropriate.
-This may imply that their own native language uses .
-This manner of speech is sufficiently recognizable that [[Shallan\|Shallan]] intentionally adopts it while impersonating a Horneater princess.
+This is due to the fact the Unkalaki Language uses .
+This system appears to be Masculine–feminine contrast, with most nouns leaning towards masculine.
+Unkalaki is a , meaning that pronouns can be dropped if the subject is known and/or easily inferable.
+Unkalaki names show a feature of , combining a large amount of morphemes in order to encode significant degree of information into a word.
+Various basic words in their language appear to reflect this feature as well.
+The reduplication of vowels seems to indicate the distinction between long and short vowels.
+The ' in most words seem to depict .
+Sentences tend to start with a verb, meaning that Unkalaki is likely a  or  language.
+Due to heavy inspiration from Hawaiʻian, it is likely VSO.

 ### Names
 Typical Unkalaki names are quite long, forming a poem.